davedotdev/blog/content/blog/2022/03/16-03-2022-beg-forgiveness/index.md

 ### Summary

 I like this pattern.
 It feels like an easy win and if applied in broadstrokes, can result in some cash savings!
-The serverless version of beg forgiveness for offerings like DynamoDB, MongoDB and PlanetScale (and other serverless).